skx/pam_pwnd/README.md

 ## Logging

 Results will be sent to syslog.
-Serch for `pam_pwnd`.
+Search for `pam_pwnd`.

 ## Security Notes